jbayham/jbayham.github.io/maps/distancing/index.md

 3. “Past Peak” – those counties where active cases are declining.
 This may be due to changes in behavior or because the epidemic has progressed enough that there are too few susceptibles left in the population.

+### Hover over for trajectories

+This section describes the figures in the popup windows that appear when you hover over a county.
+There are three curves displayed in each figure:

+1. "Blue" - simulation based on pre-epidemic behavior (Jan 15 - Feb 15)

+2. "Green" - simulation based on daily mobile device data (median home time or median away from home time) and continuing

+3. "Yellow" - simulation based on daily mobile device data (green curve) but then reverting to baseline behavior

+4. The vertical dashed line represents the last day of mobile device data.

+### User Options

-The map allow the user to explore a two-by-two assumption space.
+The map allows the user to explore a two-by-two assumption space.
 We suggest users focus on whether different modeling assumptions lead to the same conclusion about these questions:

 1. Is the representative behavior in a county believed to have bent or flattened the curve?